Murder of Larry McNabney: Confession

-She was booked into the Hernando County Jail and was to be extradited to California.
-While awaiting extradition, Elisa gave a full confession to law enforcement while in custody at the Okaloosa County, Florida, Sheriff's Department.
+She was booked into the Hernando County jail awaiting extradition to California.
+While awaiting extradition, Elisa gave a full confession to law enforcement while in the custody of the Okaloosa County Sheriff.
+Elisa told her defense attorney that she murdered her husband because he was physically abusive, and that because of her outstanding arrest warrants in Florida, she couldn't report him to the authorities or leave him.
+Her 16-year-old son, Cole, visited her in jail—their first reunion in over nine years.
 One week later, on Easter Sunday 2002, Elisa hanged herself in her jail cell.

 Trial of Sarah Dutra

 Sarah Dutra went on trial for the murder of Larry McNabney in 2003.
 She faced life imprisonment without parole if convicted of first-degree murder, but she was instead found guilty of voluntary manslaughter and being an accessory to murder.
 She was sentenced to the maximum of 11 years, 8 months in prison.